The Evolution of Temp Gigs and Part-Time Staffing Agencies: The New Gig Economy

 What Is the Gig Economy?

-This shift represents a move away from traditional 9-to-5 jobs toward a more flexible and independent work structure.
+This shift represents a move away from traditional 9-to-5 jobs toward a more flexible and independent work structure for skilled workers.
 The advantage is increased freedom to choose when, where, and how much you work, while the drawbacks are increased job security and benefits challenges.

 5 Trends in Temporary and Gig Work